 October 2016: The one in which I dressed as Mary-Kate Olsen for Halloween and realized I have an affinity for things I can’t have.

-Lore: addicted to this podcast like lohan was addicted to cocaine circa 2007.
+Lore: addicted to this podcast like lohan was with coke circa 2007.
 Aaron Mahnke discusses dark historical tales that influence modern superstitions/folklore we’re familiar with today.
 Mahnke’s a natural-born storyteller who fuses history and folklore into something hypnotically chilling.

 Slumber Party: You know how some people look like a Sarah, talk like a Sarah, ARE a Sarah?
 Well this podcast walks, talks and is a slumber party.
 Apart from being aptly named, Alie and Georgia are the best friends you never had.
 Every episode features a guest star – who’s most likely also a comedian – and have simple, entertaining BANTER.